SaadiIftikhar/Smartfrog-Canary/README.md

 ## Setting Up Project

-1. Clone this repository using Git (If zip not downloaded directly):
+1. Clone this repository using Git (If the zip is not downloaded directly.):

 ```bash
 git clone https://github.com/SaadiIftikhar/Smartfrog-Canary.git